 c.
 As a Result of Management-Directed Action.
 When a reduction to a lower pay band or grade occurs as a management-directed action that is not the result of adverse action, the action will be treated the same as a reduction as a result of RIF.
 If the employee's salary at the time of reduction exceeds the maximum rate for the pay band or the equivalent of step 12 of the grade, he or she will be entitled to pay retention.
 Pay retention will not be authorized for employees on temporary and term appointments in accordance with Section 5361(1) of Title 5, U.S.C and Part 536.
 102(b)(2) of Title 5, CFR.
 If the employee's banded salary at the time of the reduction does not exceed the maximum rate for the pay band, he or she will be entitled to that salary within the band.
-For those graded employees whose salary does not exceed step 10 of the new grade, his or her salary will be aligned to the closest step of the new grade that is not less than the employee's current salary, not to exceed step 10 of the new grade.
-For those graded employees whose current salary exceeds step 10 of the new grade, his or her salary in the new grade may be set at a step that is not less than the employee's current salary, not to exceed the equivalent of step 12 of the new grade.
+For those graded employees whose salary does not exceed step 10 of the new grade, his or her salary will be aligned to the closest step of the new grade that is not less than the employee's current salary exceeds step 10 of the new grade.
+For those graded employees whose current salary exceeds step 10 of the new grade, his or her salary in the new grade may be set at a step that is not less than the employee's current salary, not to exceed step 10 of the new grade, his or her salary in the new grade may be set at a step that is not less than the employee's current salary, not to exceed step 10 of the new grade, his or her salary in the new grade may be set at a step that is not less than the employee's current salary, not to exceed step 12 of the new grade.